datanav/docs/configuration.rst

     {
         "_id": "message_id",
-        "message_prop_id": "This is the message to send" "subject_prop_id": "This is the subject of the message to send" "some_other_property": "Some other value"
+        "message_prop_id": "This is the message to send", "subject_prop_id": "This is the subject of the message to send", "some_other_property": "Some other value"
     }